Kindie rock: Community and industry organizations

-Kindiecomm

 Begun as an annual conference, but since moved to a biennial status, Kindiecomm is one of the main conferences for kindie musicians and was formed by Kathy O'Connell and Robert Drake of WXPN's Kids Corner radio show in 2013 "to capture the camaraderie and creativity of our musical family, while sharing useful information in an intimate setting."

-Children's Music Network

 Predating the modern kindie movement, the Children's Music Network was founded in 1987 as a way of perpetuating and supporting children's music.
 In many ways, the industry support pioneered by the Children's Music Network has continued into the modern era.

-Others

 Although kindie as a named genre is centered in the United States, other countries and regions have similar national children's music associations and conferences, notably the Kiwi Kids Music association from New Zealand and Movimiento Canción Infantil Latinoamericana y Caribeña, a biannual meeting which gathers children's music artists from all over Latin America.

 New Zealand has such a scene concerning family music, with most of the children's music being funded by NZ On Air allowing for direct state support of the industry.
 One of the key pioneers of the genre is Suzy Cato, who is known as a children's musician and television host.